 Other backhauls may be booked through third party brokers used to "reposition" the truck back into a primary traffic lane.
-As you probably know from experience, brokers often require the driver to call in for dispatch and check in daily with them until empty.
+As you probably know from experience, brokers often require the driver to call in for dispatch and check in daily with them until empty, or download their tracking app.
 It is important we follow their requirements to help avoid issues and fines.

-4.6 Mobile Communications System
+Mobile Communications System